 The Redskins have been plagued by mental gaffes, turnovers, injuries to key players and flat-out poor play all season long.

 Sunday’s game was no different.

 Rex Grossman kept team and individual turnover streaks intact with his 20th interception of the season.
 Poor tackling and breakdowns in pass coverage led to big scoring plays for the Eagles (8-8).
-Ineffective red-zone play and penalties kept the Redskins f
+Ineffective red-zone play and penalties kept the Redskins from scoring.

 At one point, the Redskins had both running backs Roy Helu and Evan Royster on trainer’s tables, receiving treatment from the medical staff.
 Linebacker Brian Orakpo missed the second half with a pectoral muscle injury.
 There was a 21-point fourth-quarter collapse.
 And of course, the package wouldn’t have been complete without a blocked field goal, so Washington allowed one of those as well.

 The primary bright spots of the game for Washington were a 47-yard touchdown reception by Helu, a second straight 100-yard rushing outing by Royster (20 carries, 113 yards) and two sacks by Orakpo, who finished the season with nine, the third straight year he has led the team.
 It also made Orakpo the first Redskins player since Dexter Manley in the 1980s to record at least eight sacks in three consecutive seasons.